learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 sayHello();
 ```

-Now when you execute the code, you should see `'Hello!'` printed in the terminal!
+Now when you execute the code, you should see `'Hello!'` printed in the
+terminal!

 ![it's working](https://i.giphy.com/BoBOKNtlR8rTi.gif)

-> Note: We've just learned that, in order for the code in a function to be executed, the funtion must be called.
+> Note: We've just learned that, in order for the code in a function to be executed, the function must be called.
 Any time you're trying out code, either in a REPL or in your local environment, you'll need to add the function call, as we did above, before executing the code.
 For **labs**, however, you will generally _not_ need to do this yourself.
 The tests will take care of it for you.

 ### Saying hello